Temporal Label Smoothing for Early Event Prediction: Introduction

 \section{Introduction}

-Early prediction of adverse events is key to safety-critical operations such as clinical care \citep{sutton2020} or environmental monitoring \citep{DiGiuseppe2016}.
-In particular, adverse event prediction is highly relevant to clinical decision-making, as the deployment of in-patient risk stratification models can significantly improve patient outcomes and facilitate resource planning \citep{sutton2020}.
+Early event prediction (EEP) is a time-series task concerned with determining whether an event will occur within a fixed time horizon.
+Key to safety-critical operations such as environmental monitoring \citep{DiGiuseppe2016}, EEP is also highly relevant to clinical decision-making, where the deployment of in-patient risk stratification models can significantly improve patient outcomes and facilitate resource planning \citep{sutton2020}.
 For instance, the National Early Warning Score (NEWS), a simple rule-based model predicting acute deterioration in critical care units, has been demonstrated to reduce in-patient mortality \citep{smith2013, pullyblank2020implementation}.
 Deteriorating patient signals are often identified by mining large quantities of existing medical data and associated patient outcomes, which has sparked a growing interest in machine learning and medical literature.
 Applications of such adverse event prediction models include alarm systems for delirium~\citep{wong2018development}, septic shock~\citep{fagerstrom2019lisep}, as well as circulatory or kidney failure in the intensive care unit (ICU)~\citep{hyland2020, tomavsev2019}.

-Adverse event prediction remains a challenging modelling task requiring specific technical solutions.
-Recent years have seen the development of deep learning architectures for electronic health records (EHR), which help tackle the high dimensionality, irregular sampling, and informative missingness patterns in patient covariates \citep{fagerstrom2019lisep,DBLP:conf/icml/HornMBRB20,DBLP:conf/iclr/ShuklaM21,tomavsev2019}.
-Still, adverse clinical events are often noisy, infrequent, and, as illustrated in Figure \ref{fig:early_prediction_intro}, must be predicted with enough anticipation to allow for appropriate physician response -- yet early prediction remains largely considered a simple binary classification task \citep{hyland2020, DBLP:conf/icml/HornMBRB20, tomavsev2019}.

-As a result, current decision support models often suffer from high false positive prediction rates, with associated risks of alarm fatigue and thus limited physician engagement \citep{cvach2012monitor, sendelbach2013alarm, sutton2020}.
-As highlighted in Figure~\ref{fig:performance_in_time}, the traditional cross-entropy objective results in highest error rates near the class boundary, corresponding to the prediction horizon before the event.
-Data in this boundary region dominates the loss but may not be clinically discriminative of patient deterioration patterns.
-Motivated by this observation, we propose Temporal Label Smoothing (TLS), a novel regularization strategy making label smoothing \cite{DBLP:conf/cvpr/SzegedyVISW16} time-dependent to better match prediction uncertainty patterns over time.
-As visualized in Figure~\ref{fig:gamma_TLS}, our method is designed to reduce model confidence with stronger smoothing at the class boundary, allowing training to focus on more clinically informative data points away from this noisily labelled region.